Blog Archives

 The very Art Deco Mutual Building in Cape Town, South Africa

 I think, one of the finest examples of Art Deco architecture in South Africa is the beautiful Mutual Building in the centre of Cape Town.
-Next time your in the CBD be sure to take a few minutes to admire it or check out all the gorgeous images: here
+Next time you are in the CBD be sure to take a few minutes to admire it or check out all the gorgeous images: here

-Traditional Art Deco interiors: On the left an drawing room interior by Ruhlmann circa 1934, and on the right an Art Deco lounge (source unknown)
+Traditional Art Deco interiors: On the left a drawing room interior by Ruhlmann circa 1934 and on the right an Art Deco lounge (source unknown)

 Contemporary interiors with some Art Deco features.
 Notice the zebra skin on the left.